elixirsc/git-pair/README.md

 ## About

-This is a experiment created by [ElixirSC](https://www.meetup.com/elixirsc/) meetup group in our Hacking Sessions.
+This is an experiment created by [ElixirSC](https://www.meetup.com/elixirsc/) meetup group in our Hacking Sessions.

 We're porting Golang project [thechutrain/git-pair](https://github.com/thechutrain/git-pair) to Elixir using [Erlang escript](http://erlang.org/doc/man/escript.html).